 If you would like to present your research, there are still slots open for the summer sessions.
 Please email RBloch@umaryland.edu to sign up!

-To allow maximum flexibility and meshing of departmental and programmatic requirements, the program requires that graduate students take only 4 core courses (15 credits, total).
-This includes Mechanisms in Biomedical Sciences: From Genes to Disease, (8 cr) which is required of nearly all students in GPILS.
-Additional courses, specific to the training program in Membrane Biology are Professors' Rounds in Membrane Biology, either Ion Channels or Transporters and Topics in Molecular Medicine.
+To allow maximum flexibility and meshing of departmental and programmatic requirements, graduate students in the program are required to take only 4 core courses (12 credits, total).
+This includes Mechanisms in Biomedical Sciences: From Genes to Disease, (8 cr), the core course, which is required of nearly all students in GPILS.
+Additional courses, specific to the training program in Membrane Biology are either Ion Channels or Transporters and Topics in Molecular Medicine.
 Students may then choose to take additional courses that are more specifically geared to their interests and goals.
 Students are also required to present every year in the Student Research Seminar Series and to complete the course in Responsible Conduct of Research (CIPP 907).

 GPILS 601 Mechanisms in Biomedical Sciences: From Genes to Disease (8 credits) This course offers a comprehensive overview of current knowledge in cellular, molecular, and structural biology and provides the background necessary for subsequent specialized studies in biomedical research for students in the programs in Neuroscience, Molecular Medicine, and Biochemistry and Molecular Biology.

 The format of this course is highly interactive, and includes: